Kudaes/ADPT/README.md

 ![Dll proxying going on.](/Images/Proxy.PNG "Dll proxying going on.")

-Finally, some binaries will terminate the process if you dont hijack the calling thread.
+Finally, some binaries will terminate the process if you dont hijack the main thread.
 To prevent them from doing so, the current thread can be hijacked by using the flag `-c`.
 In that case, the hijacked exported function won't spawn a new thread to run the payload, but instead it will be run on the current thread, preventing it from reaching the process termination point.

 # Considerations
 Some issues may arise when trying to use this tool, but in my experience they are simple to fix or circumvent:
-* If at the time of compiling the tracer or proxy dll you are getting `error LNK2005: symbol already defined` error messages from the linker, just uncomment the line 5 of the `.cargo\config` file and try again.
+* If at the time of compiling the tracer or proxy dll you are getting `error LNK2005: symbol already defined` error messages from the linker, just uncomment the line 6 of the `.cargo\config` file and try again.
 * If for any reason you need to statically link the C runtime in your dlls, [check this out](https://github.com/Kudaes/rust_tips_and_tricks?tab=readme-ov-file#vcruntime) or pass the flag `-r` to the generator.

 If you find any other issue, report it to me!